andrewrk/poop/README.md

 counters, which I personally find useful when doing performance testing.
 Hey, maybe it will inspire the Hyperfine maintainers to add the extra data points!

-Poop does not run the commands in a shell.
+Poop does not support running the commands in a shell.
 This has the upside of not including shell spawning noise in the data points collected, and the downside of not supporting strings inside the commands.
+Hyperfine by default runs the commands in a shell, with command line options to disable this.

 Poop treats the first command as a reference and the subsequent ones relative to it, giving the user the choice of the meaning of the coloring of the deltas.
-Hyperfine always prints the wall-clock-fastest command first.
+Hyperfine by default prints the wall-clock-fastest command first, with a command line option to select a different reference command explicitly.

 While Hyperfine is cross-platform, Poop is Linux-only.